 Coding under pressure

 The ‘J-Lo Query’ turned into Google’s existential crisis real quick.
-By March 2000, ‘Jennifer Lopez dress’ accounted for 20% of all Google searches.
+It became a nightmare that had to be muzzled down somehow.
+By March of the year 2000, ‘Jennifer Lopez dress’ accounted for 20% of all Google searches.
+It was mind-blowing!
 Engineers faced 2 options which were to admit defeat to Ask Jeeves or invent image search.
+Google wasn't going to kick the bucket because of a formidable enemy called public demand.

 How Google Images accidentally invented modern life